stellar-deprecated/kelp/examples/walkthroughs/trader/buysell.md

 `AMOUNT_OF_A_BASE` allows you to scale the order size levels set in the next section of the configuration.
 Trade amounts are specified in **units of the [base asset](https://en.wikipedia.org/wiki/Currency_pair#Base_currency)** (i.e. `ASSET_CODE_A`).

-## Run the Trader Bot
+## Run Kelp

-Assuming your botConfig is called `traderConf.cfg` and your strategy config is called `buysell.cfg`, you can run the `trader` bot with the following command:
+Assuming your botConfig is called `trader.cfg` and your strategy config is called `buysell.cfg`, you can run `kelp` with the following command:
 ```
-trader --botConf traderConf.cfg --stratType buysell --stratConf buysell.cfg
+kelp trade --botConf trader.cfg --stratType buysell --stratConf buysell.cfg
 ```
 If you want to use a different trading strategy, you can change the `stratType` and provide the relevant config file for your chosen strategy.

 # Next Steps

-After taking the steps above you should be able to run the `trader` bot using the [**buysell strategy**](../../../plugins/buysellStrategy.go).
+After taking the steps above you should be able to run `kelp` using the [**buysell strategy**](../../../plugins/buysellStrategy.go).

-You can also play around with the configuration parameters of the [sample configuration file for the buysell strategy](../../configs/trader/sample_buysell.cfg), look at some of the other strategies that are available out-of-the-box or [dig into the code](../../../trader/strategy) and _create your own strategy_.
+You can also play around with the configuration parameters of the [sample configuration file for the buysell strategy](../../configs/trader/sample_buysell.cfg), look at some of the other strategies that are available out-of-the-box or dig into the code and _create your own strategy_.